tpsst5/calculator/README.md

 ## Setup:
 The live version of the webpage can be seen [here](https://tpsst5.github.io/calculator/).
 ## Status:
-Adding functionality to input negative numbers and keyboard support.
+Adding functionality to input negative numbers and keyboard support in the future.